robotpy/robotpy-docs/guide/anatomy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's say you wanted to create an object that interacted with a Jaguar motor
 controller via PWM.
-First, you would read through the table (:std:doc:`wpilib`) and
+First, you would read through the table (:external+wpilib:doc:`wpilib`) and
 see that there is a :class:`.Jaguar` object.
 Looking further, you can see that
 the constructor takes a single  argument that indicates which PWM port to
 connect to.
 You could create the `Jaguar` object that is using port 4 using the